tanvirt/Minecraft-Mod/README.md

 $ git commit -a -m "A small merge with dev"
 ```

-V. Run "All in Minecraft-Mod_test".
+V. Run "All in Minecraft-Mod_test" with Coverage.
 Make sure all tests pass.
 If there are issues, repeat steps 3-4.

 VI.
 Run "Minecraft Client".
 Make sure all changes are reflected properly and app doesn't crash.
 If there are issues, repeat steps 3-5.